Deism: Deism in France and continental Europe

 France had its own tradition of religious skepticism and natural theology in the works of Montaigne, Pierre Bayle, and Montesquieu.
-The most famous of the French Deists was Voltaire, who was exposed to Newtonian science and English Deism during his two-year period of exile in England (1726 –1728).
-When he returned to France, he brought both back with him, and exposed the French reading public (i.e., the aristocracy) to them in a number of books.
+The most famous of the French Deists was Voltaire, who was exposed to Newtonian science and English Deism during his two-year period of exile in England (1726–1728).
+When he returned to France, he brought both back with him, and exposed the French reading public (i.e., the aristocracy) to them, in a number of books.

-French Deists also included Maximilien Robespierre and Rousseau.
-During the French Revolution (1789 –1799), the Deistic Cult of the Supreme Being—a direct expression of Robespierre's theological views—was established briefly (just under three months) as the new state religion of France, replacing the deposed Catholic Church and the rival atheistic Cult of Reason.
+French Deists also included Maximilien Robespierre and Jean-Jacques Rousseau.
+During the French Revolution (1789–1799), the Deistic Cult of the Supreme Being—a direct expression of Robespierre's theological views—was established briefly (just under three months) as the new state religion of France, replacing the deposed Catholic Church and the rival atheistic Cult of Reason.

 There were over five hundred French Revolutionaries who were deists.
 These deists do not fit the stereotype of deists because they believed in miracles and often prayed to God.
 In fact, over seventy of them thought that God miraculously helped the French Revolution win victories over their enemies.
 Furthermore, over a hundred French Revolutionary deists also wrote prayers and hymns to God.
 Citizen Devillere was one of the many French Revolutionary deists who believed God did miracles.
-Devillere said, “God, who conducts our destiny, deigned to concern himself with our dangers.
-He commanded the spirit of victory to direct the hand of the faithful French, and in a few hours the aristocrats received the attack which we prepared, the wicked ones were destroyed and liberty was avenged.”
+Devillere said, "God, who conducts our destiny, deigned to concern himself with our dangers.
+He commanded the spirit of victory to direct the hand of the faithful French, and in a few hours the aristocrats received the attack which we prepared, the wicked ones were destroyed and liberty was avenged."

 Deism in Germany is not well documented.
 We know from correspondence with Voltaire that Frederick the Great was a Deist.
 Immanuel Kant's identification with Deism is controversial.